 Flex your brain muscles and learn chess at lunchtime Chess Club for Stage 2 and 3.
 Classes are run by an external provider during one term each year.

 Students can volunteer to join the parish children’s choir and sing at both the parish and school masses.
 Children rehearse regularly and sing at the parish ‘Families Come Gather’ Mass on the third Sunday of each month.

 Explore your interest in performance in our weekly drama club, open to students from Years 3-6.
 Students enjoy being creative, imaginative and building their confidence, guided by a qualified drama teacher.

-Build confidence and public speaking skills at St Kieran’s participate in the annual Bear Pit Competition which is a public speaking competition run by our local MP.
-Through this competition, students in stage 2 and 3 prepare and present speeches on designated topics with one winner from each stage being selected to visit Parliament House in Sydney to compete against local students.
+Build confidence and public speaking skills at St Kieran’s public speaking club.
+Students participate in the annual Bear Pit Competition which is a public speaking competition run by our local MP.
+In this competition, students in Stage 2 and 3 present speeches on designated topics with one winner from each stage being selected to visit Parliament House in Sydney to compete against local students.

 Students in Year 6 also take part in Diocesan Public Speaking competition.

 Fly the St Kieran’s flag as a representative at inter-school sport gala days.
 Offered to children in Years 3-6, we compete at Gala Days in the Peninsula Community of Catholic Schools.
 Training is held to prepare our athletes in sports including, rugby league, cricket, soccer and netball.